 If you approach Highgate Village from North Road you will pass Highgate School.
 Now an exclusive fee-paying public school, it was originally established in 1565 for the local poor.
 T.S Eliot was a master at the school, and past students include the poet John Betjeman, and Clive Sinclair, inventor of the pocket calculator.

 If you take the opposite approach, in the middle of Highgate Hill you'll find the Whittington Stone statue.
 It commemorates the spot where Dick Whittington and his cat allegedly heard the Bow Bells chiming "turn again, Whittington, thrice Lord Mayor of London".

-As well as admiring Highgate's magnificent Georgian architecture, you can head to the Gatehouse to see where Dickens and Byron drank.
+As well as admiring Highgate's magnificent Georgian architecture, you can head to Upstairs at the Gatehouse to see where Dickens and Byron drank.